 The Associate in Fine Arts in Music and Music Education (A1020D) is being phased out.
-A new Associate in Fine Arts in Music (A10700) will be offered starting Fall 2017.
+Since Fall 2017, a new Associate in Fine Arts in Music (A10700) is offered.
 Depending on your progress in the A.F.A. in Music and Music Education, you can choose to stay and finish that degree or you can discuss the possibility of switching to the A.F.A. in Music with Professor Ryan Book.
 Please do not switch programs without consulting Professor Book!

 The Associate in Fine Arts in Music and Music Education degree is designed to prepare students for transfer to a Bachelor of Fine Arts degree program at a senior college or university.
 Students will receive a foundation in music theory, music history, and applied music performance skills.
 They should be able to audition on their primary instrument or voice and complete theory and history placement exams to allow them to continue work and to begin an area of concentration at the senior transfer institution.

 The transfer of AFA degree courses is subject to the approval of the receiving institution.
 Therefore, AFA students should quickly decide upon their intended transfer university, and align their AFA coursework at Sandhills with their intended universities BFA (Bachelor of Fine Arts) degree requirements.

 Students enrolled in the Associate in Fine Arts in Music and Music Education program must demonstrate the appropriate level of vocal or instrument proficiency.
 Non-music majors may be allowed to enroll in music theory and performance classes only after demonstrating the appropriate level of proficiency prior to registering for MUS 121, 131, 133, 135, 137, 141, and 161.
 Students with little or no music background should enroll in MUS 111 and MUS 151.
 Woodwind, brass, and string students are required to provide their own instruments.
 Percussion students are required to provide their own sticks and mallets.